Dear Mr. Electrician: Where can I find a free National Electrical Code version online?

 This is what happens when someone comes in contact with electricity.

-Visit my Link Tree for all of my social media accounts, electrical supplies, merchandise, and more free information.
+Visit my Link Tree for all my social media accounts, electrical supplies, merchandise, and more free National Electrical Code references.